FStarLang/fstar-vscode-assistant/README.md

 * Check file on save: When the file is saved, the checker is advances in full checking mode to the end of the document.
 This is equivalent to doing `Ctrl+.` on the last line of the document.

+Note, although checking the document proceeds in a linear, top-down fashion, at no point is any fragment of the document locked.
+You can keep editing a document while F* is checking some prefix of it.

+### Flycheck

+In addition to checking the document as described above, this extension uses a second, completely independent F* process to lax-check the changed part of document at each keystroke.

+This should give you feedback on basic type errors as you type.

 ### Diagnostic squigglies for errors and warnings

 Any errors or warnings reported by the checker appear in the Problems pane and are also